Student Academic Policies and Procedures Manual

 Social work students must:

-• Practice in accordance with professional codes of ethics for the social work profession
+- Social work students are mandated to practice in accordance with the professional codes of ethics developed by the National Association of Social Workers (NASW) for the social work profession

-• Appreciate the value of diversity.
-Social work students must serve in an appropriate manner all persons in need of assistance, regardless of the person’s age, class, race, ethnicity, religious affiliation (or lack thereof), gender, ability, sexual orientation, and value system.
+- Appreciation for the value of diversity, equity, inclusion and belonging are the tenets of the social work profession.
+Social work students will serve in an appropriate manner all persons in need of assistance, regardless of the person’s age, class, race, ethnicity, religious affiliation (or lack thereof), gender, ability, sexual orientation, and value system.
 Students must not impose their own personal, religious, sexual and/or cultural values on clients.

-• Maintain confidentiality in the classroom, field, and other professional settings
+- Maintain confidentiality in the classroom, field practicums, and other professional settings

 Professional Behavior

-• Possessing the knowledge base and practicing within the scope of professional social work competencies
+- Possessing the knowledge base and practicing within the scope of the nine professional social work competencies

 Plagiarism and Academic Integrity